Meet Our Chair & Trustees

 Trustee - Charlie Bowrey

-Charlie volunteered at The Squad for 4 years before becoming a trustee in 2013.
-She has greatly enjoyed working in both capacities.
-She has worked in marketing for 16 years and brings this commercial experience to the club.
+Charlie volunteered at The Squad for 4 years and was our Marketing trustee from 2013 until September 2021.
+She is currently transitioning to a new role as a special advisor.
+She has worked in marketing for 20 years and brings this commercial experience to the club.

 Trustee - Clare Conroy